hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

 - The right arrow jumps to the next project link in sequence until it reaches the end, then loops back to the beginning of the list.
 - The left arrow focuses the previous project link until it reaches the first item, then it jumps to the end of the list and continues working backwards.

 In an effort to better surface this interaction, help text is inserted into the <abbr title="Document Object Model">DOM</abbr> when the container focus is visible.
-My screen reader testing has been limited to Voiceover on macOS at the time of writing this article, but it's good to note that with Voiceover activated, we are given feedback on how to traverse the list using built-in keyboard shortcuts.
+My screen reader testing has been limited to Voiceover on macOS at the time of writing this article, but it's good to note that with Voiceover enabled, we are given feedback on how to traverse the list using built-in keyboard shortcuts.

 <figure>
   <img src="/assets/blog/projects-list-focus-voiceover-text.png" alt="A screenshot of the projects list focused and the Voiceover notification" />
   <figcaption>An example of the voiceover notification that reads, "You are currently on a list.
 To move between items in this list, press Control-Option-Right Arrow or Control-Option-Left Arrow."</figcaption>
 </figure>

-In the [CodePen example](#codepen-demo) further up in this post, click on the JS tab to review the code used in setting up these custom keyboard interactions.
+To review the code used in setting up these custom keyboard interactions, head back up to the [CodePen example](#codepen-demo) from earlier in this article and click the JS tab.

 ## When JavaScript is disabled

-Most importantly, this layout works as intended without JavaScript.
+This layout works as intended without JavaScript.
 The level of control I've added attempts to make it easier to interact with this component, but content is still navigable without it.
 You can give it a shot by disabling JavaScript in your browser settings.
 Navigating with your keyboard still works; You'll just have to tab through every project in the list.
 Mouse and touch scrolling are no different.

 ## What's your take?